kenrickhatton/KH-Milestone4_Migration/README.md

 ## Credits / Acknowledgement

-> Whole website text was created and written by myself (Karol Sliwka).
+> Whole website text was created and written by myself (Kenrick Hatton).
 >
 >
 > Photos used in this project are from certain pages searched via [GoogleImageSearch](https://www.google.com/advanced_image_search)